jatin69/srijan-2018/articles/drones.md

 It is a toy drone that both kids and adults would love to fly.
 It packs a boatload of features and functionalities like its 360 degree camera, Intel vision processing chip, flight stabilization and a decent battery life.

 ## YUNEEC TYPHOON H+
-It is a must have device for those who are serious about drone photography.
+It is a device for those who are serious about drone photography.
 It boasts a 20 MP sensor in its camera, a high aperture lens and the ability to record a 4K video at 60 FPS with automatic obstacle avoidance.